betadelta88/milliman-design-system-test/README.md

 - SCSS File

 ### Static CSS files:
-1. Download the latest release from either [GitHub Release](https://github.com/MJordanMilliman/milliman-design-system-test/releases) or [GitHub Package](https://github.com/MJordanMilliman/milliman-design-system-test/packages) .
-Include the css for the desirable theme as you would for with any other css.
+1. Include the css for the desirable theme as you would for with any other css.
 1. Reference the CSS in your HTML file.
 You can find the CSS in 'themes/css'
 1. Reference the JavaScript file in your HTML file.
 You find the JavaScript files in 'themes/js'

-### SCSS File:
+#### SCSS File:
 The SCSS files can be found in 'themes/scss'.
 Include the following at the top of your index.scss file:
-`@import '@MjordanMilliman/milliman-design-system-test/themes/white/scss/index.scss';`
+`@import '@MjordanMilliman/milliman-design-system-test/themes/scss/white/index.scss';`

-Our releases are also published and hosted in GitHub Packages.
-To programmatically download, please refer to the GitHub documentation: https://docs.github.com/en/packages/publishing-and-managing-packages/installing-a-package#installing-a-package

 ## How To Contribute